 Submerged below the blue ocean waters of Las Gatas Beach in Zihuatanejo is a bronze statue of Christ – The King of Kings, “El Rey de Reyes.”
-This statue, which weighs about a ton and a half and is 4 meters in height, is an expression of faith of the people in the local area.
+This statue, which weighs about a ton and a half and is four meters in height, is an expression of faith of the people in the local area.

 This statue project began back in 2006, when a call was made to the public to donate keys to be used to form the heart of the Jesus sculpture.
-Then, this bigger-than-life statute was casted in Acapulco by sculptor Marco Antonio Rivero Guerrero.
+Then, this bigger-than-life statute was caste in Acapulco by sculptor Marco Antonio Rivero Guerrero.

 In November 2006, the “King of Kings” statue was blessed by the Archbishop of the Diocese Felipe Aguirre Franco and in January 2007, a replica of the statute was blessed by Pope Benedict XVI at the Vatican.

 During 2007, the “King of Kings” statute visited several cities in Mexico, including Acapulco, Mexico City, Patzcuaro and Morelia, and was received by over 50,000 people.
 At each city, local priests conducted Mass, rang the cathedral bells and local citizens conducted a festival celebration with fireworks.